Asymptotic stability of sharp fronts: Analysis and rigorous computation: Introduction

-The number of bounds states of a Schr\"odinger equation is well studied.
-In Section~\ref{sec:suff condition} we use the result due to Jost and Pais \cite{JostPais} and Bargmann \cite{Bargmann}, among others, to establish a sufficient condition for the non-existence of a second bound state.
-Our stability criterion involves ``Bargmann's integral'' (see Definition~\ref{def:tau}), which can be interpreted as the distance of the monotonization of the front and the corresponding ideal shock.
-We analytically verify that a traveling front solution of \eqref{eqn:KdVB} meets our stability criterion for $\nu$ in an open interval containing $[-1/4,1/4]$.
-Particularly, all monotone traveling fronts to the KdVB equation are stable.
-In Section~\ref{sec:numerics} we conduct numerical experiments for \eqref{eqn:KdVB}, which suggests stability for $|\nu|\leq \nu_c\approx 4.096$.
-One can promote this to a computer-assisted proof, which is currently in progress \cite{BBHY2}.
+In Section~\ref{sec:suff condition}, we tackle the challenge of verifying the non-existence of a second bound state of \eqref{eqn:H0}.
+Utilizing results by Jost and Pais \cite{JostPais} and Bargmann \cite{Bargmann}, we establish a sufficient condition for stability, based on a functional in Definition~\ref{def:tau} that can be interpreted as an $L^1$ distance between the monotonized front and the corresponding piece-wise constant (ideal) shock or, alternatively, as a measure of the front `width'.
+Analytical verification confirms that a traveling front solution of \eqref{eqn:KdVB} satisfies the sufficient condition for $|\nu|\leq \tfrac14$, signifying stability for $\nu$ in an open interval $\supset [-1/4,1/4]$ that encompasses all monotone profiles \cite{BS1985}.
+Building on our analytical findings, in Section~\ref{sec:numerics}, we conduct numerical experiments for \eqref{eqn:KdVB}, which indicate that the sufficient condition for stability holds for $|\nu|\lesssim 1.2$ and the stability condition itself for $|\nu|\lesssim 4.1$.